Why Now Is The Time to Begin MSc Mindfulness & Compassion

-Year 3 will include a fifth module on Assessed Practice and Research Project.
-At the end of this students would exit with a Masters degree in Mindfulness and Compassion, including an assessment of their competency in teaching the MBLC and will have completed all the prerequisites to join the UK Listing of Mindfulness Teachers.
+Year 3 includes a fifth module on Assessed Practice and Research Project.
+At the end of this students exit with a Masters degree in Mindfulness and Compassion, including an assessment of their competency in teaching the MBLC and will have completed all the prerequisites to join the UK Listing of Mindfulness Teachers.

 Module 5 – Assessed Practice and Research Project/Dissertation

 This final module brings together the practice and academic learning from the previous modules by integrating the development of training and critical evaluation skills.
 Students will be required to identify a research project and will be supported by their supervisor in data gathering/analysis, ethical clearance and the production of a final report.